-Case Study: 480,000 Streams and Yandex Nitro Through TikTok Massposting
+Case Study: 480,000 Streams and Yandex Nitro Through TikTok UGC Sound Seeding

-This case study shows how a TikTok massposting workflow helped one track grow on streaming platforms.
-The core idea was simple: create enough native-looking exposure that the sound starts behaving like a trend.
+This case study shows how UGC sound seeding by real creators helped one track grow on streaming platforms.
+The core idea was simple: when enough living authors use the same sound on their own accounts in a short window, the sound starts behaving like an organic trend — and the algorithm gets a chance to pick it up.

 Why the method worked